 Quick oats are great for breakfast but so is chia seed pudding.
 I never would have thought that chia seeds were a viable breakfast food, but after learning more about them I realized they are nutrient-dense and a quick and delicious breakfast meal.
 To learn more about the benefits of this amazing seed read our chia seed article.

-Chia seeds are packed with calcium, magnesium, phosphorus, potassium, omega 3 and fibre.
+Chia seeds are packed with calcium, magnesium, phosphorus, potassium, omega 3 and fiber.
 2 tbsp of chia seeds contains about 5 grams of protein, adding nut butter or some collagen protein to your breakfast bowl is a great way to boost the protein levels and provide a more balanced and filling meal.
-However, even without any additional protein, the fibre and fat content in chia seeds makes them a wonderfully filling meal.
-The addition of acai powder provides a great antioxidant boost as well as a nice amount of beta-carotene and brilliant purple colour.
+However, even without any additional protein, the fiber and fat content in chia seeds makes them a wonderfully filling meal.
+The addition of acai powder provides a great antioxidant boost as well as a nice amount of beta-carotene and brilliant purple color.

 Acai Chia Seed Bowl